CSpanias/cspanias.github.io/_posts/2024-01-09-HTB - Codify.md

 3 rows in set (0.00 sec)
 ```

-We found the `root`'s hash, so let's check its type:
+We found the `root`'s hash.
+We can check its type using `hash-identifier`:

 ```bash
 $ hash-identifier